gabbyshey334-ux/prism/README.md

 - Built with modern open-source technologies
 - Inspired by the need for better social media management tools
 - Special thanks to the open-source community
+- AI services powered by OpenAI and Google

 ---